JamieWCGraham/MullerPipelines/READMEClinicalData.md

 ### Installation and Basic Setup

-<p> Make sure that you have MATLAB installed and your raw .mat files ready to be processed. </p>
+<p> Make sure that you have MATLAB installed and your raw .mat files ready to be processed.
+Clone this github repository, or go to the folder 'ClinicalData', download and extract the zip file. </p>

 ### Usage